red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/llm-flows.rst

   Hello!
 How can I assist you with cars today?

-  > what can yo udo?
+  > what can you do?

   I am an assistant that can talk to you about cars.
 Is there anything specific you would like to know?